 Prepare the requisite incorporation documents and pay the stamp duty

-c.
+a.
+Preparing and printing the memorandum and articles of association; b.
+Completing the requisite statutory forms, and; c.
 Having the memorandum and articles of association stamped by the Federal Inland Revenue Service.

 There is no stamp duty office in this state and the procedure is usually done in the nearest city where there is one.
 The time for preparation of documents and stamping presented here is based on an assumption that the stamping is conducted at the stamp duty office in Umuahia or Port Harcourt and accounts for the travel cost.

 NGN 23,181 (stamp duty at 0.75% of share capital + NGN 1,000 for stamping of two extra copies of memorandum and articles of association + NGN 500 for incorporation forms + NGN 5,000 transport costs to and from Rivers to handle stamping of documents)

 A declaration that the requirements of the Companies and Allied Matters Act have been met must be sworn by (i) a barrister or solicitor engaged in the formation of the company or (ii) by a person named in the memorandum and articles of association as a director or secretary of the company.
 This procedure can be done before a notary public or filed at the state or federal High Court.
 The common practice is for this declaration to be sworn before a Commissioner for Oaths at the state High Court.